Greekman12490/Video-Game-Statistics/README.md

 ## Merit America Capstone Project - Video Game Statistics

 This is my capstone project for Merit America.
 We had choices on what we wanted to do, and I decided to work on my own case study.
 Now I am a gamer and I wanted to do something that involved video games.
 So, I decided to look into the number of sales for individual video games sold throughout the years.
 When I mean years....
 I mean decades.
 I gathered my information via Kaggle where I maniuplated the data using tools such as Google Sheets and Bigquery (SQL).
 I wanted to ask several question regarding the data I was looking at.
 One, I wanted to see which genre of video games did developers create the most and the least.
 Two, I wanted to see which region of the world sold the most and least games.
-And lastly, I wanted to see how critics and consumers viewed said games based on score.
+And lastly, I wanted to see how the critics and consumers viewed said games based on score.

 ## Analysis and Challenges